 Can’t describe a ‘typical day’ but I’ll tell you what it’s been like for us.
 Fortunately, because Cinzia and I get on so well we have had fun.

 We wore semi-casual clothes while working and relaxed in our sportswear in the evening – just to break the day.
-As we were now both at home every evening, we have turns on cooking but one person decides the recipe the other person has to cook (just to make it fun).
-We also bought a large jig-saw puzzle – one rule though – we had to put in 10 pieces per day per person, no more/no less, not an easy rule to adhere to.
+As we were now both at home every evening, we took turns on cooking.
+One person decides the recipe and the other person has to cook (just to make it fun).
+We also bought a large jig-saw puzzle.
+One rule though – we had to put in 10 pieces per day per person.
+No more/no less, not an easy rule to adhere to.

-Then we decided we would master the art of meditation (which was funny at first especially doing it together) but it is our ‘Keep Calm and Carry On’ effort.
-Needing another challenge, we decided we would both learn to crochet and make ourselves a rug each (which will always be our Covid19 rug full of shared memories) – so we bought wool on-line (NHS blue) and soon found out both of us suffer from un-coordinated fingers and thumbs.
-We are into a really great routine now, the house is big enough to give each other space, but we still do lots of things together every day.
+Then we decided we would master the art of meditation.This was funny at first, especially doing it together, but it is our ‘Keep Calm and Carry On’ effort.
+Needing another challenge, we decided we would both learn to crochet and make ourselves each a rug.
+These will always be our Covid19 rugs, full of shared memories.
+So we bought wool on-line (NHS blue) and soon found out both of us suffer from un-coordinated fingers and thumbs.
+We are into a really great routine now.
+The house is big enough to give each other space, but we still do lots of things together every day.

 Do you think it is an advantage living with someone during the Covid crisis?

 Living with Cinzia during Covid19 has been so much fun.
 Its probably because we are both single mature women with our families in other countries.
 Apart from setting each other challenges, to me it has been an absolute blessing to have someone to talk to (some conversations/confessions have been deep) and share the hours in the house with.
 Time seems to fly by now (isn’t that the definition of fun?).
 Thank goodness we get on well together and respect each other’s space.

 What are the downsides of sharing a house?